 Staying in Australia

 If you plan to remain in Australia once you complete your studies, you will need to ensure you apply for a new visa before your current visa expires.
 Once you are conferred, the University completes your CoE as you have finished your studies.
-If you have completed your course early, please refer to the Completing Course Early section of the Department of Home Affairs (DHA) website to ensure you do not breach your visa.
+If you have completed your course early, please contact the Department of Home Affairs (DHA) to ensure you do not breach your visa.